-The novel aspect of Mark and Janik's work in the Hultmark lab involves using a high-pressure wind tunnel in which the density can be varied, and thus the Reynolds number can be adjusted independently of the Tip Speed Ratio.
-With this facility Mark and Janik are able to completely match the flow of full-scale wind turbines in a small, laboratory environment.
-Future work will investigate the Reynolds number dependence of the power and thrust loading on the turbine.
+The novel aspect of Alex's work in the Hultmark lab involves using a high-pressure wind tunnel in which the density can be varied, and thus the Reynolds number can be adjusted independently of the Tip Speed Ratio.
+With this facility, Alex is able to completely match the flow of full-scale wind turbines in a small, laboratory environment.
 In addition, this facility is instrumented with a hot-wire traverse which allows detailed studies of the turbine wake.
-Such aspects as wake expansion, stability, and turbulence levels under controlled conditions can all be studied.
-The results of these experiments aim to improve numerical simulations and engineering design codes used for wind turbines.
+Future work will involve studying the effects of tip speed ratio and turbulent inflow using a grid on turbine wake evolution.

 Madeline Vorenkamp is studying the wake oscillations characteristic of a supersonic flow past a cylinder.
 Specifically, she is working to correlate the Strouhal number of the wake to various characteristic dimensions of the flow.
 High speed Schlieren videos are taken, using a Phantom V2020 camera on loan from Professor Luc Deike, at 200,000 fps.
 The image sequences are then processed using Fourier analyses.